-Somebody (characters)

-Wanted (plot motivation)

-But (conflict)

-So (resolution)

-Step-By-Step Instructions:

-During instruction, adhere to a gradual release of responsibility.
+Non-fiction Text: Something (independent variable) - Main Idea Happened (change in that independent variable) - Cause/Change And (effect on the dependent variable) - Effects Then (conclusion) - Conclusion/Examples Fiction Text: Somebody (characters) Wanted (plot motivation) But (conflict) So (resolution) Step-By-Step Instructions: During instruction, adhere to a gradual release of responsibility.
 First, explain and model the strategy for students (ME) and then have the class complete the strategy together (WE).
 Next, put students into pairs to practice the strategy (TWO), and finally, have the students work independently to complete the strategy (YOU).

-- 1. Teacher models the process of identifying the characters, plot motivation, conflict, and resolution for a story familiar to all students using the template Somebody Wanted But So.
+Teacher models the process of identifying the characters, plot motivation, conflict, and resolution for a story familiar to all students using the template Somebody Wanted But So.
 The teacher then models the process of identifying the independent variable (identify the main idea), the change in that independent variable (the cause or change), the effect on the dependent variable (the effects of the change), and the conclusion for a nonfiction text with a similar topic (known by all students) using the template Something Happened And Then.
-The teacher then models the process of making comparisons between the themes and main ideas using the T-Chart. - 2.
+The teacher then models the process of making comparisons between the themes and main ideas using the T-Chart.
 Divide the class into two groups.
 In the two groups, students work with a partner.
-Half of the students work on a fiction text with the template Somebody Wanted But So, and the other half work on a nonfiction text with the template Something Happened And Then.
-Students combine to make a group of four and complete the T-Chart comparing the theme and main idea of their fiction and nonfiction texts. - 3.
+Half of the students work on a fiction text with the template Somebody Wanted But So, and the other half work on a nonfiction text with the template Something Happened And THen.
+Students combine to make a group of four and complete the T-Chart comparing the theme and main idea of their fiction and nonfiction texts.
 Students work with a partner so that one has a fiction text and the other has a nonfiction text.
 Students complete the templates independently.
-Students will share the template and work together with a partner to complete the T-Chart. - 4.
+Students will share the template and work together with a partner to complete the T-Chart.
 Have students work independently to complete each template, one for a fiction text and one for a nonfiction text.
 Students independently complete a T-Chart comparing the two texts.

-Leveled Supports for English Learners Emerging Progressing Proficient Provide picture sequencing cards of story.
-Provide picture cards of main idea and supporting details for nonfiction text.
-Have student complete T-Chart by manipulating picture cards and sorting them Nonfiction/Fiction.
-(Or students could draw responses.)
-Respond to yes/no questions about the texts.
-Provide visuals or graphic organizers.
-Provide sentence frames.
-Provide word bank.
-Provide sentence frames.
-Provide word bank.
+Leveled Supports for English Learners Emerging Progressing Proficient Provide a text that meets student's reading level.
+Provide a graphic organizer.
+Provide sentence starters.
+Have students work with a partner to compare texts.
+Provide theme choices to choose from.
+Provide fiction and nonfiction element examples.
+Provide a text that meets student's reading level.
+Provide a graphic organizer.
+Provide examples of theme.
+Have students work with a partner.
+Provide fiction and nonfiction element examples.
+Provide a text that meets student's reading level.
+Provide a graphic organizer.
+Provide examples of theme.
 Resources: Wormeli, R (2005).
 Summarization in any subject: 50 techniques to improve student learning.
 Alexandria, VA: ASCD.
-Something Happened And Then/Somebody Wanted But So Handouts (see attached) T-Chart (see attached) Meta Tagging: Reading, Comprehension
+Something Happened And Then/Somebody Wanted But So Handouts (see attached) T-Chart (see attached) Meta Tagging: Reading, Comprehension n